-When they picture an EV, most people think of cars, rarely trucks, and almost never buses.
-But electric school buses promise to be the next wave of green technology for schools, promising to improve pollution standards, as well as safety standards, not only for the environment but for the children who ride them.
+When they picture an EV, most people think of cars or trucks, and almost never buses.
+But electric school buses promise to be the next wave of green technology for schools, promising to improve pollution standards, as well as safety standards for the environment and students.

 States Making Changes Now